ebnerlena/advanced_multivariate_analysis/notes.md

 **Classical metric scaling**:

+- also knonw as principal coordinate analysis
 - preserves the actual distances between points in the original space
-- assumes that the dissimilarity are metrix adn the underlying space is Euclidean
+- assumes that the dissimilarity are metric and the underlying space is Euclidean
 - minimizes the difference between the observed dissimilarities and the pairwise distances in the reduced space
 - euclidean distance can be computed from inner (scalar) products
 - and inner products can be recovered from distances
 - if useing euclidean distances same results as with PCA are obtained
+- STRESS = Sqrt( SUM ((dij − Dij)²/SUM(Dij²)))
+  - dij is distance between points i and j in low-dim space
+  - Dij is dissimilarity in original space
-- output: Provides a configuration of points in a Euclidean space
+- output: provides a configuration of points in a Euclidean space

 **Non-classical metric scaling**: